cedadev/cis/doc/plotting.rst

 ``--cmap``
   The colour map to be used when plotting a 3D plot, see :ref:`colours-and-markers`

+``--projection``
+  The projection to use for the map-plot.
+All Cartopy projections are supported, see http://scitools.org.uk/cartopy/docs/latest/crs/projections.html for a full list.

 ``--height``
   The height of the plot, in inches